-If your HVAC company is like many others, it relies on a steady stream of calls from customers in order to stay in operation.
+If your home-service company is like many others, it relies on a steady stream of calls from customers in order to stay in operation.
 Yet if your phone stops ringing for whatever reason, your business could be at risk.
 But what if there was a way to put your finances on autopilot, allowing your company to weather even the worst of off-seasons?
+That’s the type of transformative effect recurring service agreement can have for businesses that make house calls.

 If you’re unfamiliar with the term recurring service agreements, or if you’ve heard of recurring service agreements but aren’t sure how they can apply to your business, this article introduces the essentials and includes some tips to help you learn how to sell recurring service agreements to your customers.